nizovskiyka/DoublePendulum/README.md

 # DoublePendulum
-Task 2 of the practicum
+Task 2 of the practicum.
-Double pendulum on oscillating base
+Double pendulum on oscillating base.
 *Still in production